joolfe/postman-util-lib/README.md

 A crypto utility library to be used from Postman Pre-request scripts and Tests script tabs.

 # ROADMAP

 - Create jwtVerify method
-- Create an easy sha256() method
 - Check is rsassign is available as variables or not.
+- Add coverage to the test
 - Minimize bundle to make smaller the files.
 - Create integration test to do an eval and use.
 - Create script process to test, buils...
 - Create docs to explain how to use it
 - Publish doc in github pages
 - Customize a little the jeckill theme.
-- Play with github actions to do the work when push new verisons.
+- Play with github actions to do the work when push new versions.

 # Pending Docs

 - Manual or Automatic (using postman) installation.
-- Explain where is goin to be published.
+- Explain where is going to be published.
-- Provided methods
+- Provided methods.
 - Tutorial about how to use it with postman collection examples.